rafael-santiago/zacarias/doc/MANUAL.md

 ``Zacarias`` is a password manager with ``kernel-mode`` powers.
 It is suitable for freak paranoid users that do not like the idea of having a simple user application encrypting/decrypting your passwords sit on ``user-space`` sending their passwords to clipboard.
-A simple user application that can be accessible from other applications or even easily debugged, probed, logged, hooked, swapped out from memory etc.
+A simple user application that can be accessible from other applications or even easily debugged, probed, logged, hooked, swapped out from memory etc. You prefer mitigate those issues by letting ``kernel`` takes the control during some critical parts of your passwords management.

 ## Contents
 - [How Zacarias works](#how-zacarias-works)